Buyun-Liang/Parallel-Distributed-K-Means-Algorithm/README.md

 number of correct labels =  1021 / 1021
 ```
 ## Contact
-Created by [liang664@umn.edu] (https://www.linkedin.com/in/buyun-liang/) - feel free to contact me if you have any questions!
+Created by Buyun Liang [liang664@umn.edu] (https://www.linkedin.com/in/buyun-liang/) - feel free to contact me if you have any questions!